 Telegram Mode

-Configuration lives in a YAML file with per-chat model, effort, workspace, and system prompt:
+Configuration lives in a YAML file with per-chat model, effort, workspace, system prompt, and budget:

 # ~/.claude/telegram.yml